 Goitrogens.
 Goitrogenic foods (members of the cabbage family) contain thiocyanates, which inhibit thyroid function.
 Cooking only destroys this compound in goitrogenic foods to a degree.
 These include Chinese cabbage, broccoli, watercress, kale, rutabaga, turnips, brussel sprouts, cauliflower, radish, horseradish, kohlrabi, collard, rape and mustard greens.
 Millet is the most goitrogenic food on earth.
 Beware of it in gluten-free products.
 They beauty is that you don’t have to worry about avoiding goitrogenic foods as long as you have sufficient iodine in your diet.
 Goitrogens only present a problem to your thyroid in the absence of sufficient iodine.

 Iodine.
 Our thyroid hormones are composed of tyrosine (an amino acid, protein building block) and iodine.
 Tyrosine is easy to find in all animal, and in many vegetable, protein sources.
 Iodine is harder to find.
 So, the government began iodizing salt to prevent goiter (caused by too little iodine).
 As a result, autoimmune thyroiditis, aka Hashimoto’s (caused by too much iodine), became epidemic.
 Too much iodine can also cause hyperthyroidism.
 One quarter of men and up to half of women are iodine deficient.
-If you squirm at the thought of eating fish or seaweed, Hain makes iodized sea salt or you can take Kelp supplements by Nature’s Way.
-Many need three tablets a day, though I take six per day.
-However, I do not recommend ever taking pure iodine supplements as these can build up to toxic levels.
+If you squirm at the thought of eating fish or seaweed, Hain makes iodized sea salt or you can take Kelp supplements.
+I love Oregon’s Wild Harvest Kelp.
+Many need three capsules a day.
 Not all the iodine in the kelp supplements are absorbed so you are getting much less than what is stated on the bottle.
 You must also figure in all the iodine that is blocked in your system by halogens like fluoride, chlorine and bromine.
 We are constantly bombarded with these iodine blockers, so you need to ingest far more than the recommended 200mg per day to account for this effect.

 Salt.
 What kind of salt should you use?
 One-quarter teaspoon of iodized salt delivers 130 micrograms.
 The daily minimum requirement of iodine for survival is 150 micrograms.
 Sea salt contains many minerals (about 100), but almost no iodine, while iodized salt has been stripped of all minerals (except sodium chloride).
 So, if you use sea salt, be sure to eat plenty of fish and seaweed.